ahmadHuss/LogAntiCalc/README.md

 # Log And Antilog Calc
-It's just a project in my year GUI calculator that can Calculate logarithm and AntiLogarithm values
+It's just a project in my year GUI calculator that can Calculate logarithm and AntiLogarithm values.

 ![image1](/resc/sc1.png)